MT3DMS UPGRADE

 a problem related to the ‘reuse’ option in the Sink/Source Mixing (SSM) Package.
 If a

-the cell locations, source types and concentration values must be specified in
+concentrations, the cell locations, source types and concentration values must

-the SSM Package input file for the first stress
+be specified in the SSM Package input file for the

 2. Fix